Maine secretary of state disqualifies Trump from primary ballot

 "Given the compressed timeframe, the novel constitutional questions involved, the importance of this case, and impending ballot preparation deadlines, I will suspend the effect of my decision until the Superior Court rules on any appeal, or the time to appeal…has expired," Bellows added.

-The ruling notes that a challenger or candidate can appeal the decision to the Superior Court within 5 days.
+The ruling notes that the decision can be appealed to the Superior Court within 5 days.

+Bellows is the first election official to unilaterally make a decision on Trump's eligibility.
+Under Maine law, voters must first petition the secretary of state with challenges to a candidate's qualifications for office, and then a public hearing is held where the challengers must make their case as to why the primary nomination should be invalidated.

+"I am mindful that no Secretary of State has ever deprived a presidential candidate of ballot access based on Section Three of the Fourteenth Amendment," wrote Bellows.
+"I am also mindful, however, that no presidential candidate has ever before engaged in insurrection."

+"We are witnessing, in real-time, the attempted theft of an election and the disenfranchisement of the American voter," he added.

+On Wednesday, Trump's lawyers sent a letter hat asked Bellows to disqualify herself and claimed she had "personal bias," citing prior statements where she had "already concluded that President Trump engaged in insurrection."

-The decision comes a week after the Colorado Supreme Court ruled that Trump is disqualified from the ballot in that state — a decision that has been stayed until Jan.
-4 and is being appealed to the U.S. Supreme Court.
+The Maine decision comes a week after the Colorado Supreme Court ruled that Trump is disqualified from the ballot in that state — a decision that has been stayed while it is being appealed to the U.S. Supreme Court.

 This is a developing story and will be updated.